SecurityRAT/securityrat.github.io/pages/securityrat/depl_production.md

 - switch to the target directory and fire `java -jar securityRAT-${version}.war --spring.profiles.active=prod`
 - log in to your mysql server and in the `JHI_USER` table rename the 'admin' user login to your CAS username **OR** log in with the credentials `admin` for the username and password (in order to get full rights for your user).
 - it is recommended to use a web server (e.g. [Apache](https://httpd.apache.org/) as a proxy, with a proper TLS configuration set etc).
 - go to the URL of your server.
-You should be verified by your previously setup CAS server and can start using the application.
+You should be verified by your previously setup CAS server OR FORM login and can start using the application.
 - The constants (under Administration -> constants) must be edited accordingly.
 - **it is important to change the `admin` password in `prod mode`.**